 The PhD is awarded upon demonstrating a breadth of knowledge in Scandinavian Studies and an ability to make an original contribution to the field.
 Upon admission to the program, the student will spend at least three quarters taking approved courses and seminars.
-The student will then prepare for the general examinations.
-When the student has passed the qualifying exams and complied with other requirements for the PhD, she or he is admitted to candidacy.
+The student will then prepare for the General Examinations.
+When the student has passed these qualifying exams and complied with other requirements for the PhD, then they are “advanced to candidacy.”
 Successful completion and defense of the dissertation results in the granting of the degree.

-Graduate students seeking the PhD degree in the Department of Scandinavian Studies are considered for admission only after they have obtained an MA degree.
+Graduate students seeking the PhD degree in Scandinavian languages and literature are considered for admission only after they have obtained an MA degree.
 The work for the MA degree forms an integral part of the requirements for the PhD degree, and students coming from other institutions are advised to familiarize themselves with the guidelines for the UW Scandinavian Studies MA program.

 All PhD candidates in Scandinavian Studies must fulfill these graduate school requirements.

 1. Required Coursework: The Department requires the student to take forty (40) approved graduate credits in courses and seminars and then to complete 27 credits of 800 (dissertation) credits once advanced to candidacy.
 At least three (or 15 credits of) SCAND 500-level graduate seminars must be taken after the student has completed the MA degree.
 Ten (10) of the 40 credits may be SCAND 600 (Independent Study or Research) credits (and five of these credits may be ungraded).